ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Studying the evolution of agent behaviors over extended periods
 - Exploring techniques for continuous learning and adaptation in dynamic environments
 - Developing strategies for AI agents to generalize knowledge across different domains and tasks
+- Implementing hierarchical compound intrinsic value reinforcement learning for complex behaviors in multi-agent cooperation
+- Utilizing hybrid AI models combining unsupervised and self-supervised learning for long-term adaptation in complex environments
+- Optimizing long-term efficiency and fairness in multi-agent systems through reinforcement learning
+- Developing metareasoning frameworks for enhancing artificial reasoning about uncertain information in complex decision-making environments
+- Applying Hebbian learning techniques for predicting and adapting to evolving clusters in multi-agent game environments

 ### 4.7 Cultural and Contextual Factors in AI Behavior
 - Exploring the impact of cultural context on AI decision-making and interactions